mfenniak/go-osmpbf-filter/README.rst

 5. Find all the ways that reference nodes found in (4).

+6. Find all the nodes that are referenced by the ways found in (5).

-The nodes and ways collected in pass (4) and (5) are then output into a new PBF format data file.
+The nodes and ways collected in passes (3), (4) and (5) are then output into a new PBF format data file.

 go-osmpbf-filter is written in Go_.
 It is highly concurrent, so you can expect it to use up all your CPU power.  go-osmpbf-filter can filter out 1MB of